BabylonJS/Documentation/content/How_To/contribute/contribute_to_documentation.md

 ### Adding examples

 It is always great to provide examples in your documentation page.
-You can add playgrounds and NME, and they will be added automatically to the page's side menu, if you use the right markdown.
+By using the correct markdown, you can add playgrounds and NME, and they will be added automatically to the page's side menu.

 To add a playground, add the following code: